-These are the best healthy baked apples for an easy to make, and nutrient dense dessert or snack for kids and adults alike.
-Plus, they’re naturally vegan and gluten free!
+These are the best healthy stuffed baked apples for an easy to make, and nutrient-dense dessert or snack for kids and adults alike.
+Plus, they’re vegan and gluten-free!

-Here’s everything you’ll need to make these super easy baked apples.
-My bet is that you probably have most of these things in your fridge and pantry, and the recipe is so versatile, you can absolutely swap things in and out.
+My bet is that you probably have most of these things in your pantry, and the recipe is so versatile, you can absolutely swap things in and out.

 Apples – I recommend using large red apples (larger ones are much easier to carve out and stuff), but you could also do a two smaller ones if that’s what you have.

 Instant Oatmeal packets – This makes it so much easier to make the perfect baked apple stuffing volume, but if you don’t have the packets, you can also use 1/3 cup quick cooking oats per serving (so 1 1/3 cups for four people).
 I have also made this with other packets of flavoured oatmeal like maple & brown sugar or apple & cinnamon and it’s delish.
 If you opt for that, you can cut out the brown sugar in the filling.

 Vegan Butter – To keep this recipe vegan-friendly, find a vegan butter that helps keep the apples and filling moist.